-The average lease term are generally between 3 and 5 years with an average escalation of 8%.
+Leases of property generally have lease terms between 2 and 6 years, while vehicles and computers and office equipment generally have lease terms between 3 and 5 years with an average escalation of 8%.

-An incremental borrowing rate ranging from 7% to 9% (2022: 7% to 9%) was applied to the lease liabilities.
+An incremental borrowing rate ranging from 7% to 9% (2023: 7% to 9%) was applied to the lease liabilities.